1940s Averill Raggedy Ann doll, 18"

 with a cloth body and a recorder, speaker mechanism in it's

-back, sleep eyes, wigged, open mouth.
-Marked in ink on
+back, sleep eyes, wigged, open mouth, doll mark in ink on

 body: Genuine Madame Hendren Doll.